 For example,Mercedes Benz is an early adopter of AR manuals.
 The AR app allows new car owners how to understand every element of the car’s dashboard, using a smartphone or a tablet.
 The manual also includes some basic guides on how to do simple car repairs, check the oil, and so on.

 Such AR solutions dramatically increase customer satisfaction and encourage buyers to spread the word about your products and services.
+AR also improves the B2B customer journey as a pre-sale and support tool.

 To build an app for any of these purposes, businesses first need to learn the tech stack and application architecture of AR/VR solutions.
 Let’s get to it.